flamelily-bluescsi/bluescsi/desktopkituk.md

 * Version 1.1 PCB
 * SD card socket soldered
 * Works best with SCSI I devices (use V2 for better compatibility)
+* Once this stock is sold this page will be removed

 &#128221; STOCK COUNT: {{site.bsv1}}